cch5ng/universal_panda_media/README.md

-# cc_media
+# Universal Panda Media

 * This is a copycat project for a multi-media news site

-* Purpose: work with streaming media, more complex CSS, build react component library
+* Purpose: work with streaming media, more complex CSS

+* Working features

+   * Navigation menu button

+   * Links to video content (story detail view)

+* It is not fully functional.
+Examples:

+   * Navigation links (header navigation menu and footer navigation menu)

+   * Controller buttons (Play, Queue, Transcript)

 ## Setup